A-Hamilton/A-Hamilton/README.md

 <div>
  <p>
 I am a youthful and passionate full-stack Software Engineer that focuses on producing well-designed, scalable, and efficient code while adhering to industry standards.
 My strengths include but are not limited to being a quick learner, a hard worker, and a team player fluent in several languages.
-I have an outstanding design and programming knowledge with the ability to transform customer requirements into innovative web apps.
+I have an outstanding design and programming skills with the ability to transform customer requirements into innovative web apps.
 </p>
 </div>